bebop-001/Aedict/README.md

 is that it's a crutch that in the longer run will impede learning Japanese reading and writing.
 Kana isn't that complicated. 😊

+5/17/2021<br>
+Installed kotlin code to install dictionary files from assets.
+The code looks for currently installed dictionaries and if not installed, installs.
+It puts up a progress dialog during the install process but this is currently obscured by a what's new dialog.
+Just tap on the what's new dialog if you want to see progress.

+I haven't done a whole lot of testing but on Android 4.4 and Android 10, it comes up and basic functions are working.
+On Android 4.4 the colors are still screwed up on the example screen though...

 Steve S.